-This is very simple and highly possible nowadays and will serve as the best guide into what you need to change or keep doing.
-By using tracking key metrics, you can see your success in terms of engagement, impressions, reach, as well as narrow down your target audience with the help of gender, age, and location.
+This is very simple and highly possible nowadays and will serve as the best guide to what you need to change or keep doing.
+By using tracking key metrics, you can see your success in terms of engagement, impressions, and reach, as well as narrow down your target audience with the help of gender, age, and location.

-No matter how long you’ve been using social media to promote your brand, you should know of the best practices every year brings.
+No matter how long you’ve been using social media to promote your brand, you should know the best practices every year brings.
 Follow our steps to boost your presence across social media and engage more people to use your business.